actiontech/dble/docs/CONTRIBUTING.md

 # Contribution Guide
-Dble is a community driven open source project and we welcome any contributor.This guide documents the best way to make various types of contribution to Dble, including what is required before submitting a code change.
+dble is a community driven open source project and we welcome any contributor.This guide documents the best way to make various types of contribution to dble, including what is required before submitting a code change.
 Of course, contributing doesn't just mean writing code.
 Improving documentation and reporting bugs are also welcome.

 ## Contributing Bug Reports